saltyorg/docs/docs/apps/organizr.md

 ## Next

 Are you setting Saltbox up for the first time?
-You're ready to explore Saltbox.
+You're ready to explore Saltbox!
+You can start checking out community apps in [Sandbox](https://docs.saltbox.dev/sandbox/basics/) if you wish.